PooleLab/MD-Phylogeny/README.md

 4. **Solvation:** Add water molecules to mimic a realistic environment.
 5. **Ionisation:** Add ions (e.g., Na+, Cl⁻) for charge neutrality or the natural environment of the molecule.
 6. **Heating of the system:** Gradually raise system temperature to simulation conditions.
+7. **Equilibration:** to stabilize temperature, pressure, and density.

 For detailed information about each step, see ((https://link.springer.com/protocol/10.1007/978-1-4939-9869-2_17#Sec16))